alc0ve/mongo-social-network/README.md

 This project is licensed under the MIT license.
 For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here</a>.

 ## Tests
 Endpoints were tested with Insomnia.
-If you should find any issues, see below on contibuting guidlines or submit a issue with a detailed explanation on how to recreate the bug.
+If you should find any issues, see below on contibuting guidlines or submit an issue with a detailed explanation on how to recreate the bug.

 ## Credits
 <li><a href="https://github.com/tlequernaque" target="_blank">Terry Lequernaque</a>: Full-Stack Developer</li>